Tokimeki Memorial 4: Secret characters

-A big sister of Tadashi and a student of Hibiki High School, which is the setting of Tokimeki Memorial 2.
+The older sister of Tadashi and a student of Hibiki High School, which is the setting of Tokimeki Memorial 2.
 She is a cheerful person who can remain optimistic even in a time of crisis.
-She likes anime and video games very much, and considers herself an otaku.
-For that reason, she always disguises as Tadashi and infiltrates Kirameki High School to look for something she wants.
+She likes anime and video games, and considers herself an otaku.
+She disguises herself as Tadashi and infiltrates Kirameki High School to look for something she wants.
 She also likes drawing dōjin manga.
-In the Christmas of the third year, the protagonist will not go to Kirameki Christmas party, instead spending all night helping her with the manga which has to be presented at the Comic Convention the day after.
+During Christmas in the third year, the protagonist spends all night helping her with the manga that must be presented at the Comic Convention the day after.